guotong1988/guotong1988.github.io/research/_posts/2021-12-01-relabel-is-all-you-need.md

 The work\cite{ref8} proposes label-guess-based method to improve data quality without human re-label, which is different from our method.
 Our method get the guess-label as reference for human re-label.

+The work\cite{ref9} of OpenAI also use model predictions for human as references to label.
+Our work do not have the reward model of \cite{ref9}, and our work focus on the correction of training data.
+Also the new human-corrected data from model predictions do not conflict to our method, and the new data can be merged into the whole dataset.

 ### 7. Conclusion

 We argue that the key point to improve the industry deep learning application performance is to correct the noisy data.
 We propose a simple method to achieve our idea and show the experimental results to verify our idea.